-Labelling covers both outer packaging and inner packaging which may include a lesser set of particulars.
-Nevertheless, many of the principles of good practice in relation to outer packaging will apply equally to the labelling applied to small containers and other inner packaging components.
+Labelling covers both outer packaging and inner packaging.
+Although inner packaging may include a lesser set of particulars, many of the principles outlined in relation to outer packaging will apply equally to the labelling of blister packs or other small package units.

 Labelling ensures that the critical information necessary for the safe use of the medicine is legible, easily accessible and that users of medicines are assisted in assimilating this information so that confusion and error are minimised.

-In preparing this guidance, it is acknowledged that different users of medicines require and use information differently.
-Those involved in the design of labelling and packaging components should ensure that the following sections are taken into account prior to submission to the competent authority as any deviations from this guidance may need to be justified.
-The recommendations on print size and type, layout and colour given in relation to the package leaflet (section A) are equally applicable to labelling and should be borne in mind in designing and laying out the required information on labels.
-In particular the information presented on small packs will need careful consideration so that the text is presented in as large a font as possible to reduce the likelihood of medication error.
-Additional requirements may apply in particular member states and applicants should check details given in the Notice to Applicants, Volume 2A, chapter 7.
+Those involved in the design of labelling should consider the following sections prior to submission to the competent authority.
+The recommendations given in relation to the package leaflet (section A) may be applicable to labelling and should be borne in mind in designing and laying out the required information on labels.
+The particulars appearing on the label of all medicinal products should be printed in characters of at least 7 points (or of a size where the lower case "x" is at least 1.4 mm in height), leaving a space between lines of at least 3 mm.

-General considerations
+In particular the information presented on small packs will need careful consideration so that the text is presented in as large a type size as possible to reduce the likelihood of medication error.

+According to Article 57 of Directive 2001/83/EC, additional labelling requirements may apply in particular Member States in respect of price, reimbursement conditions, legal status for supply and identification and authenticity.
+Applicants should check details of those requirements in the Notice to Applicants, Volume 2A, chapter 7.

-Labelling must contain all elements required by Article 54 of Directive 2001/83/EC or a lesser set of particulars where the provisions of Article 55 apply.
-Nevertheless, out of a total of 15 information items, certain items of information are deemed critical for the safe use of the medicine.
+Labelling must contain all elements required by Article 54 of Directive 2001/83/EC or a lesser set of elements where the provisions of Article 55 of the same Directive apply.
+Nevertheless, of the information items listed in Article 54 of Directive 2001/83/EC, certain items are deemed critical for the safe use of the medicine.
 These items are:

-- name of the medicine and its strength
+- name of the medicine;

-- total content (where relevant)
+- strength and, where relevant, total content;

-- route of administration
+- route of administration.

-Where possible these should be brought together using a sufficiently large font on the pack and on immediate packaging in the same field of view to aid users.
+Where possible these should be brought together using a sufficiently large type size on the labelling.
+Having these items together in the same field of view should be considered in order to aid users.